Exclusive - Central banks ready to combat Greek market storm

 But a fresh wave of global risk aversion that sends investors flocking to the yen could well lead the BOJ to expand its 40 trillion-yen asset buying program, its main policy tool after it cut rates to a range of zero to 0.1 percent during the global financial crisis.

-(Writing by Stella Dawson; additional reporting by Leika Kihara and Tetsushi Kajimoto in Tokyo; Jeff Mason in Washington; and Daniel Flynn in Paris; editing by William Schomberg and Dan Grebler)
+(Writing by Stella Dawson; additional reporting by Leika Kihara and Tetsushi Kajimoto in Tokyo; Jeff Mason in Washington; and Daniel Flynn in Paris)